aerowa/X270-Monterey-OpenCore/README.md

 # Introduction
 While Monterey is brand spanking new, that also presents problems for those looking to upgrade.
-If you´re new to hackintosh, prefer stability and you´re 100% dependent on the touchpad, I would not recommend upgrading but rather staying on something like Big Sur.
-There are a lot of good repos for this, including [one with a fully functioning touchpad/buttons (my fork)](https://github.com/aerowa/Lenovo-X270-Hackintosh-OpenCore) or [michaeldigiacomi´s X270](https://github.com/michaeldigiacomi/Lenovo-X270-Hackintosh-OpenCore)
+If you're new to hackintosh, prefer stability and you're 100% dependent on the touchpad, I would not recommend upgrading but rather staying on something like Big Sur.
+There are a lot of good repos for this, including [one with a fully functioning touchpad/buttons (my fork)](https://github.com/aerowa/Lenovo-X270-Hackintosh-OpenCore) or [michaeldigiacomi's X270](https://github.com/michaeldigiacomi/Lenovo-X270-Hackintosh-OpenCore)

-But honestly, that´s probably the biggest downside.
+But honestly, that's probably the biggest downside.
 ![About](images/about.png)

 # Tested OS